-Pupils are given Study/Revision Skills with regular PSHEE sessions every year and lessons in Thinking Skills led by Elevate given to selected year groups.
+Pupils are given Study/Revision Skills and lessons in Thinking Skills led by Elevate given to selected year groups.

 Mathematics are set by ability in Remove (Y7) onwards whilst an element of streaming occurs in some subjects depending on numbers and needs within each year group.
 Most subjects are usually taught in 'half' class groups providing a ratio of approximately 1:12 allowing targeted extension and support.